musheeza018/fluxwebsite/content/en/flux/installation/configuration/internal-artifacts.md

 repositories, Buckets, Helm charts and OCI artifacts.
 To avoid losing the cached artifacts, you can configure source-controller with a persistent volume.

+To enable Flux internal artifacts [during bootstrap](_index.md) add the following patches to the flux-system `kustomization.yaml`:

 ### Flux internal artifacts

 Create a Kubernetes PVC definition named `gotk-pvc.yaml` and place it in your `flux-system` directory: